Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Discussion

+In case the ESM features larger internal variability than the emulator, the identified optimal parameters may already cause a transition to an alternative regime (``N-tipping'', see \citep{Ashwin2012}), but since our method has tracked the parameter updates, one can step back from the brink as far as required.
+The optimal parameter regions serving as initial parameter conditions for our method become a set of target metrics for ESM tuning, which can be performed either through conventional tuning approaches, or using systematic methods that are now being developed at several major modeling centers (e.g. \cite{Peatier2022}).

-Due to its flexibility regarding the purpose of the model, the nature of the constraints, and the target property to be optimised, our method is not restricted to applications with the goal of varying the stability of dynamical systems, but can potentially be applied to a wide class of optimisation problems within the context of complex dynamical systems.
+Due to its flexibility regarding the purpose of the model, the nature of the constraints, and the target property to be optimized, our method is not restricted to applications with the goal of varying the stability of climate models, but can potentially be applied to a wide class of optimization problems within the context of complex dynamical systems.